omer-games/Space-Survival/README.md

 # Space Survival

-Space Survival is an Android game designed for pure enjoyment.
-The game immerses players in a space-themed survival adventure.
-How the game works and how to play will be explained within the game after you run it.
+Space Survival is a 2D Android game designed for pure enjoyment.

 ## How to Play